Vitto44/Motoroniq/README.md

 Uses Express with mySQL as database(not the smallest may I add.) and Sequelize as ORM

 - standart structure, index === index, router === router, models(sequelize) === models, all requests are handled in controller

+### Database

+- For now it's dummed down to just few tables: makes, models, generations, engines and parts
+- Everything has a one to many relationship apart from gen and engines (quite a few engines can be used in diff. cars, that's why many to many)